Submission Draft Menheniot Parish Neighbourhood Development Plan

-From the middle of October 2019, we’ll be publishing a series of documents and draft policies that will form part of the final plan.
+From the middle of October 2019, we have been publishing a series of documents and draft policies that will form part of the final plan.
 Visit the Evidence Base here to read them.
-Your comments on the content are always welcome, but because they’re work in progress, they will need proof-reading and spell-checking later.
-We’re already onto that!
+Please note that the evidence will be updated and revised as the Plan goes forward, to reflect any new information.

 WHAT IS THE NEIGHBOURHOOD PLAN?